For urgent consular assistance call

 Hepatitis B is endemic in Palau.
 Know and follow health advice, including vaccination, to reduce your risk of exposure.

-Dengue outbreaks can occur.
+Dengue outbreaks do occur.

 To protect yourself from disease: